Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

 \subsubsection{Flux as total solid angle}

-Now, to find the flux described by the bundle over $\Sigma$, or the parallel transport angle, we integrate over $\Sigma$ the curvature given by Eq.~\eqref{Eq:CurvatureJ}.
-Since the curvature of the tangent bundle $TS^2$ is $f_{\theta\varphi}=\sin\theta$, we have
+We are now in a position to compute the magnetic flux though the surface $\Sigma$ that corresponds under \eqref{Eq:CLBEMF} to the complex line bundle defined by a vector field $\vec m$ over $\Sigma$ according to \eqref{Eq:VFCLB}.
+To this end, let us use the Stokes' theorem to find the parallel transport angle $\Delta\alpha(\partial\Sigma)$ along the boundary contour of the surface $\Sigma$.
+The curvature of the plane bundle $M$ over $\Sigma$ is given by Eq.~\eqref{Eq:CurvatureJ}, and the curvature $f_{\theta\varphi}$ of $TS^2$ equals $\sin\theta$.
+We have:

 In the last equality we used change of variables formula for multi-dimensional integrals.
-The result is, in a sense, the \defn{total solid angle} $\Omega(m(\Sigma))$ spanned by the image $m(\Sigma)$ on the sphere.
+The result is, in a sense, the \defn{total solid angle} $\Omega(m(\Sigma))$ spanned by the image $m(\Sigma)$ on the sphere\footnote{In this section, we use the term ``image'' in the sense that differs from the standard mathematical notion (that is, a subset of the codomain of a function containing all points that have pre-images).
+By image $m(\Sigma)$, we mean the surface traced out by $m(p)$ as $p$ varies in $\Sigma$.
+In particular, this surface can have multiple layers.}.
 Note that integration takes the sign of $J$ into account.
+Next, we switch to the physical interpretation and upgrade Eq.~\eqref{Eq:FluxDa} to the basis-independent version:

+We conclude that the magnetic flux through the surface $\Sigma$ described by the plane bundle $M$ with projected connection is determined by the total solid angle spanned by the plane normals $\vec m$.

-To clarify the meaning of this result, let us consider a similar situation in lower dimension.
-Let $\vec m$ be a planar unit vector field on a line segment $L$, as shown in Fig.~\ref{Fig:LowDimJ}.
-The field defines a map $m: L \to S^1$ to the circle.
+To clarify the geometric meaning of this result, let us first consider an analogous situation in lower dimension.
+Let $\vec m$ be a planar vector field on a line segment $L$, as shown in Fig.~\ref{Fig:LowDimJ}.
+Similarly to the construction \eqref{Eq:VectorMap}, the field defines a map $m: L \to S^1$ to the circle.
 Assume that $L$ and $S^1$ are oriented, and $\gamma$ and $\beta$ are their respective positively-oriented coordinates.
-In coordinates, the map $m$ is given by a function $\beta(\gamma)$.
+In these coordinates, the map $m$ is given by a function $\beta(\gamma)$.
 We are interested in the total angle $\theta$ spanned by the image $m(L)$:

 Essentially, we are integrating the angular velocity and obtain the resulting angle of rotation.
-Despite the folding of the image, different layers have opposite signs of the derivative, and their contributions cancel each other out.
-Note that the sign of the derivative also tells us if the map preserves the orientation at a given point.
-Finally, the value of $\theta$ is determined by the image of the boundary $m(\partial L)$, that is, endpoints of the line segment.
-If the image $m(L)$ covers the circle more that once, this value is shifted by an integer multiple of $2\pi$.
+The image $m(L)$ has folding, but different layers have opposite signs of the derivative, and their contributions cancel each other out.
+Note that the sign of the derivative also tells us whether the map preserves the orientation at a given point.
+Finally, the value of $\theta$ is determined by the image $m(\partial L)$ of the boundary of the line segment, or its endpoints.
+If the image $m(L)$ covers the circle more that once, this value will be shifted by an integer multiple of $2\pi$.